 When I got to Kennedy Meadows and had to begin carrying a bear canister, this strategy was no longer acceptable (the bear canister would not fit into said pocket).
 My sleeping bag moved to its rightful compartment, and my bear canister sat upright on top of it.
 This system was far superior to the one I used for the entirety of the desert.

-When the bear canister finally got ditched north of the Sierras, the food storage arrangement remained the same.
+When the bear canister finally got ditched north of the Sierra, the food storage arrangement remained the same.
 I am sad when I think about how long it took me to figure this out.

 Everything that was not individually wrapped was stripped of excess packaging and put into quart sized Ziploc bags.
 I never had any problems with food leakage from Ziploc bags (not even my Gatorade powder – also in a Ziploc), and they were reusable for at least a couple of resupplies (also good for packing out trash and toilet paper).